 17. Tonga’s postage stamps are very popular among philatelists.

-18. Flying bats are considered as sacred in Tonga.
-They are property of Monarchy and are protected.
+18. Flying bats are considered as sacred in this country.
+They are property of Monarchy and considered as protected animal.

-19. Foreigners can not buy lands in Tonga as they are protected by the Constitution of Tonga.
+19. Foreigners can not buy land in in this country, because lands are protected by the Constitution of Tonga.

 20. A large network of limestone cavern Anahulu Cave is a known freshwater pool and a popular bating spot.